Caring for pediatric asthma

 - What to do for symptoms

 Ask your doctor to help you create an action plan for your child.

 Exercise can trigger symptoms in children with asthma.
 To keep this from happening, your child can take albuterol 15 minutes or more before exercise.
 But if it happens a lot, talk to your doctor.
 You may need to change how you’re caring for your child’s asthma.

 Get a flu shot every fall

-Asthma should not keep your child from doing activities that healthy children can participate in.
-Print out the appropriate form below to see if your child’s asthma is under control.
-If you have concerns, bring the form to your child’s healthcare provider to talk about asthma treatment.
+Asthma should not keep your child from doing things that healthy children can do.
+The forms below can help you determine how your child is doing.
+If you think your child isn’t doing well enough, bring the form to your doctor to talk about asthma care.

 The information provided is for general informational purposes only and is not intended to be medical advice or a substitute for professional health care.
 You should consult an appropriate health care professional for your specific needs.